Updated July 6, 2023

 Answer: A normative economic statement makes value judgments associated with economic activities, which are typically the opinions of speakers or economists.
 Furthermore, it is impossible to establish the validity of either of those opinions.

 Normative economics statements generally include’ should’ or’ ought.’
 One example is, “The government should not encourage discrimination among citizens.”

 Answer: The main aim of one of the branches of economic analysis is to provide recommendations to people about the working economic environment.
 Since it is similar to the term’ normative,’ which means rule, standard, or principle, it is called normative economics.

 Q5.
 What are the characteristics of normative economics?

 Answer: Normative economics can act as a guide for economic facts and expresses subjective and personal opinions.
-These opinions help derive the ideas or plans necessary for improved economic strategy and to manage the economy.
+These opinions help derive the ideas or plans necessary to improve economic strategy and manage the economy.
 It is entirely according to theories and approaches toward personal criteria.

 This article explains everything about Normative Economics.
 To know more, visit the following articles: